 Messrs.
-Angelo, Feiner and O'Brien comprise our nominating and corporate governance committee, or nominating and governance committee, with Mr. Angelo serving as the chairman.
+Angelo, Feiner and O'Brien comprise our nominating and corporate governance committee, with Mr. Angelo serving as the chairman.
 The Board has determined that each of Messrs.
-Angelo, Feiner and O'Brien meets the NYSE American requirements for independence.
-Our nominating and corporate governance committee met three times during fiscal 2019.
+Angelo, Feiner and O'Brien meets NYSE requirements for independence.
+Our nominating and corporate governance committee met six times during fiscal 2021.